ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 This offers the benefits of:

 * developing on dedicated resources (including GPUs),
-* have direct access to your Nextcloud storage,
+* have direct access to your data hosted in the :doc:`AI4OS Storage </reference/storage>`,
-* develop on Docker image that is already packaged with your favorite Deep Learning framework (eg. Pytorch, Tensorflow),
+* develop on a Docker image that is already packaged with your favorite Deep Learning framework (eg. Pytorch, Tensorflow),
 * develop on your favorite IDE (Jupyterlab or VScode),

-Check :ref:`how to configure <dashboard_deployment>` the AI4OS Development Environment.
+Check :ref:`how to create and configure <dashboard_deployment>` the AI4OS Development Environment.
-For example, this is what an AI4OS Development Environment with VScode would look out-of-the-box:
+This is what an AI4OS Development Environment with VScode would look out-of-the-box:

 .. dropdown:: :fab:`youtube;youtube-icon` ㅤLaunching a development environment